-Also known as Huimin Street and Muslim Quarter, Xi’an Muslim Street is the collective name for a number of streets, including Beiyuanmen Street, North Guangji Street, Xiyangshi Street and Dapiyuan Street, and it has become a famous attraction of Xi’an for its profound Muslim cultural atmosphere.
+The main food street area is known as Huimin Street or Muslim Quarter.
+It's a main street with a few intersecting roads.
+So the Xi’an Muslim Food Street is the collective name for a number of streets, including Beiyuanmen Street, North Guangji Street, Xiyangshi Street and Dapiyuan Street, and it has become a famous attraction of Xi’an for its profound Muslim cultural atmosphere.

 History of Muslim Street